CDSoft/hcalc/doc/hcalcManual.md

 nan
 inf
 -inf
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Automatic type conversion

 Number types are automatically converted in a way to preserve the best precision.
-Integers are prefered to rational numbers and rational numbers are prefered
+Integers are preferred to rational numbers and rational numbers are preferred
 to floating point numbers.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {cmd="{{hcalc}}"}
 1+2/3
 1/3+2/3
 (2/3) * 0.5
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Display mode